jayrajshakha/jayrajshakha/README.md

-- 👋 Hi, I’m @jayrajshakha
+- 👋 Hi, I’m @jayRajshakha,
-- 👀 I’m interested in Ui devlopment
+- 👀 I’m interested in Ui/UX devlopment,
-- 🌱 I’m currently learning React js and working.
+- 🌱 I’m currently learning React js and working
-- 💞️ I’m looking to collaborate on varies projects.
-- 📫

 <!---
 jayrajshakha/jayrajshakha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.